 Florida Bright Futures Scholars

-State-funded scholarships are awarded to Florida high school graduates based on high school academic achievement.
+State-funded scholarships are offered to Florida high school graduates based on high school academic achievement.
 Students must enroll in an eligible Florida public or private post-secondary educational institution.
 For additional information, contact your high school counselor or call the Florida Department of Education at 1-888-827-2004 (toll free).

-IMPORTANT NOTE: BOTH the Florida Academic Scholars and Medallion Scholars version are now available during the Summer semester.
+IMPORTANT NOTE: Both the Florida Academic Scholars and Medallion Scholars version are now available during the Summer semester.

 Florida Medallion and Florida Academic Scholarship Recipients